pliniewicz/orbital_elements/README.md

 ## By far:
 What it does right now is prints Sun's rectangular geocentric coordinates for 3 dates of observation (for now they are set, working on I/O).

+## Dependencies
+* astro for astronomical utilities, like Julian days
+* nalgebra for vector handling

 ## Compilation

 I recommend using *cargo* manager: